Case Studies

 There are two reasons.
 First, some manufacturers think they are doing their buyers a favor.

-Second, most suppliers don’t employ international taxation lawyers.
+Second, most suppliers don’t employ international taxation consultants.
 They simply don’t know the Customs valuation laws of every country in the world – even major markets such as the US and EU.
 It is your job to calculate the Customs value and inform your supplier and freight forwarded accordingly.

 Country / Market | Valuation Method | Read more |